Top 10 Most Beautiful Waterfalls in Iceland

 Formerly known as the tallest waterfall in Iceland, Glymur waterfall now holds the second spot at 649 ft.
 (198 m) after being dethroned by the hard-to-access Morsárfoss.

 A trip to this spectacle takes about 90 minutes from the capital, and then a 2-hour hike to reach the Hvalfjörður fjord, where the waterfall is located.

 If you’re a seeker of fortune in daring activities and places, then the trail to Glymur will dazzle you.

 You’ll come across moss-adorned caves, the Botnsa River, and steep table-top hillsides that will tempt you to take a photo at every turn.

 After walking for about an hour, you’ll quickly realize that hiking to Glymur is no child’s play.

 You’ll have to be fit enough to cover a distance of 4.6 miles (7.5 km) in a few hours.

-To make the trip easier for yourself, make sure you wear the proper trekking shoes and attire, as well as an HD camera to snap the precious moments.
+To make the trip easier for yourself, make sure to rent a 4x4 SUV which is the most appropriate vehicle, wear the proper trekking shoes and attire, as well as an HD camera to snap the precious moments.

 Though the “Lava Falls” are so serene and peaceful, they deserve a spot on our list as they are a unique sight to behold.